 How to Get an Internship

 • Graduates can use platforms like LinkedIn or their school’s alumni database to find people in their chosen career fields to reach out to.
 Grads should get comfortable communicating with these people and being clear about what types of internships they’re looking for.
 These conversations can help open doors that otherwise may have been hard to find.

-Preparing for interviews will also help recent graduates snag an internship.
-It’s vital to do research on the company before the interview.
+• It’s vital to do research on the company before the interview for a postgrad internship.
 Review things like the company’s mission, what their current projects are, and what the company culture is like.
 Having knowledge of the company can highlight that the applicant has done their research and is excited about potentially joining the company.

 Repaying Your Student Loans

-For federal loans, there are a couple of different times that repayment may begin.
-Students who borrowed a Direct Subsidized, Direct Unsubsidized, or Federal Family Education Loan, have a six month grace period after graduation before they’re required to make payments.
+• Students who borrowed a Direct Subsidized, Direct Unsubsidized, or Federal Family Education Loan, have a six month grace period after graduation before they’re required to make payments.

-When it comes to the PLUS loan, it depends on the type of student that’s taken one out.
+• When it comes to the PLUS loan, it depends on the type of student who’s taken one out.
 Undergraduates will be required to start repayment as soon as the loan is paid out.

 After graduation, students will likely begin repayment on their student loans.
 Some students may consider refinancing.